kohana/core/guide/kohana/upgrading.md

 ## Redirects (HTTP 300, 301, 302, 303, 307)

 Redirects are no longer issued against the [Request] object and have been changed to Exceptions to better interact with HVMC.

+[!!]
+We are aware of the abuse of Exception's here, and hope to have a better solution that addresses concerns over ease of use, security, HMVC and correct flow control in place before we release 3.3.

     throw HTTP_Exception::factory(301)->location('account/login');
     throw HTTP_Exception::factory(302)->location('http://www.google.com');